Gageperrin/it-notes/linux/linux-fundamentals.md

 `mkfs` creates a filesystem. `vfat` is the best protocol for Windows compatibility. `.xfs` and `.btrfs` are alternative options.
 NTFS is not supported in Linux.

-`mount` mounts a device to a target directory.
+`mount` mounts a device to a target directory. `findmnt` finds mounted devices, and `umount` unmounts a device. `lsof` locates active files on a mounted device.

 ## Module 3: Operating Running Systems